 M.S.
 Geography, University of Wisconsin-Madison, 2015 (Advisor: Bill Cronon) B.A.
 Politics-Environmental Studies with honors, Whitman College, 2010

-19th- and 20th-century environmental history and historical geography of North America; political ecology; cultural geography; western American history; U.S.-Mexico borderlands history; race, ethnicity, and Indigeneity; environmental justice; history and geography as novelistic writing
+19th- and 20th-century environmental history and historical geography of North America; race, ethnicity, and Indigeneity; environmental justice; political ecology; cultural geography; North American West; U.S.-Mexico borderlands; GIS and digital humanities; public humanities; narrative nonfiction

 American Historical Association (AHA); American Society for Environmental History (ASEH); Association of American Geographers (AAG); Western History Association (WHA); UW-Madison Center for Culture, History, and Environment (CHE); Association for the Study of Literature and the Environment (ASLE)